 Cold and ‘Flu Prevention

-Many people use ginger to ward off common colds and the nastier ‘flu viruses.
+Ginger has antiseptic, analgesic, and anti-inflammatory properties, which makes it a beneficial remedy for relieving flu symptoms.
+It can help reduce fever, help relieve coughing and sore throat, and soothe muscle aches.
+Additionally, it is thought to boost the immune system, helping to fight off germs that cause the flu.
 Drinking ginger tea regularly is a very popular way of staying healthy and avoiding these common viruses.
 It won’t ward them off forever, but it’ll help keep them at bay and treat them when and if they do strike.
 Apart from the obvious benefits, a cup of sweet ginger tea is quite delicious and you’ll soon find you’re enjoying it daily.
 It can help you feel invigorated and relaxed at the same time!

 Menstrual Cramp Relief